San Jose Amphetamine Detox Program

 Clients suffering from amphetamine addiction all get a thorough intake at Wellness Retreat Recovery Center.
 This is in order to help staff create a comprehensive, individualized treatment plan for them.
 Clients can also take advantage of non-habit-forming medications which can reduce the uncomfortable withdrawal symptoms.

 In addition to professional assistance, Wellness Retreat clients also have access to therapy services during the detox process.
 These resources help clients to navigate the emotional aspect of withdrawal and they also provide assistance for patients suffering from psychosis to regain normal mental function.

 Some people suffer from amphetamine addiction as the result of long-term use of medications to treat conditions like ADHD, so we offer comprehensive care for these disorders as well.
 As a dual diagnosis facility, Wellness Retreat effectively treats co-occurring disorders like depression and ADHD.
 Both can contribute to the development of amphetamine addiction.
 We don’t believe in simply treating the symptoms of one disorder.

 We believe in treating every aspect of clients’ needs, including co-occurring mental and physical conditions, with a combination of holistic addiction treatment, traditional therapy, and non-narcotic assistance.
 Through these methods, we give patients the tools they need to live healthy, full, and happy lives following treatment.
-For people suffering from amphetamine addiction, professionally-assisted detox with the professionals at Wellness Retreat Recovery Center provides a greater chance of successfully leaving addiction behind and living free of substances.
+For people suffering from amphetamine addiction, medical detox with the professionals at Wellness Retreat Recovery Center provides a greater chance of successfully leaving addiction behind and living free of substances.